carsoncole/about/README.md

 ## Installation

+### Create a user

 User sign-up is open when first running the app.
 Once you've registered yourself as the primary user, you'll want to change the `clearance.rb` initializer to no longer permit signups.

 ```
   config.allow_sign_up = false
 ```

+## Sections can be configured to display

+All sections are configured by default to display.
+Any section can be removed by updating `config/initializers/constants.rb`.

 ### Docker